nazimur-rahiman/sparkle-dental/site/content/_index.md

 subtitle: Welcome to the Sparkle Dental Clinic, Tiruppur.
 image: /img/cover-bg.jpg
 blurb:
-    heading: Everything You Need Under One Roof
+    heading: Contact Us
-    text: "Our comprehensive services allow you to receive all needed dental care right here in our state-of-art office – from dental cleanings and fillings to dental implants and extractions."
+    text: "No. 23, Bungalow Rd Extn, Avinashi Road, Tiruppur 641 602 Ph: +91 90431 93021"
 intro:
-    heading: "What we offer"
+    heading: "Everything You Need Under One Roof"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+    text: "Our comprehensive services allow you to receive all needed dental care right here in our state-of-art office – from dental cleanings and fillings to dental implants and extractions."
-products:
+# products:
-    - image: img/illustrations-coffee.svg
+#     - image: /img/undraw_doctors_hwty.svg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+#       text: "Your treatment plan will perfectly match your needs, lifestyle, and goals.
+Even if it’s been years since you last visited the dentist, we can help.
+Our comfortable office, compassionate team, and minimally-invasive treatments will help you feel completely at ease."
-    - image: /img/illustrations-coffee-gear.svg
+#     - image: /img/undraw_doctors_hwty.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+#       text: "With over 17 years of clinical experience we skilfully deal with all your regular dental and oral complaints to advanced procedures like implants and digital smile designing."
 values:
-    heading: Our values
+    heading: Specialized Dentistry with Personalised Care
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    text: With over 17 years of clinical experience we skilfully deal with all your regular dental and oral complaints to advanced procedures like implants and digital smile designing.
 ---